 Understanding your cars battery

 An EVs or PHEVs battery lives can be affected by many things, which is why it is important to understand what can harm it.
-EV Manufactures do provide warranties against excessive charge capacity loss, however some of these warranties are better than others, as some cover batteries to a certain level of lost over a set period of time and some only cover complete failure.
+EV Manufactures do provide warranties against excessive charge capacity loss, these vary by manufacturer.

 What affects battery life?